sodascience/metasyn/docs/source/index.rst

 2. **Serialization**: MetaSynth can **export a MetaFrame** into an easy to read JSON file, allowing users to audit, understand, and modify their data generation model.
 3. **Generation**: MetaSynth can **generate synthetic data** based on a MetaFrame.
 The synthetic data produced solely depends on the MetaFrame, thereby maintaining a critical separation between the original sensitive data and the synthetic data generated.

 Researchers and data owners can use MetaSynth to generate and share synthetic versions of their sensitive datasets, mitigating privacy concerns.
-MetaSynth also promotes reproducibility by allowing MetaFrames to be exported as JSON files, as these can be shared and used to generate consistent synthetic data.
+Additionally, MetaSynth facilitates transparency and reproducibility, by allowing the underlying MetaFrames to be exported and shared.
+Other researchers can use these to regenerate consistent synthetic datasets, validating published work without requiring sensitive data.

 .. image:: /images/pipeline_basic.png
    :width: 100%